Physics

 School of Humanities and Sciences

-Develop an understanding of the fundamental laws that govern the universe, and a strong foundation of mathematical, analytical, laboratory, and written communication skills.
+Develop a deep understanding of the fundamental laws that govern the universe.
+Build a strong foundation of mathematical, analytical, computational, laboratory, and communication skills.
+Participate in research to further develop physical understanding and quantitative skills.

 What You'll Study